-A level: ABB - applicants with no natural science subject at A level are normally expected to have a grade B in two science subjects/double science at GCSE
+A level: ABB plus grade B / 6 in GCSE Mathematics.
+Applicants with no natural science subject at A level are normally expected to have a grade B / 6 in two science subjects/double science at GCSE.

-International Baccalaureate: 34 - a natural science subject at Higher Level is preferred, otherwise at least 5 in a natural science subject at Standard Level will be considered
+International Baccalaureate: 34 plus 5 in Higher Level Mathematics or 6 in Standard Level Mathematics.
+A natural science subject at Higher Level is preferred, otherwise at least 5 in a natural science subject at Standard Level will be considered

 Contextual data and differential offers: Warwick may make differential offers to students in a number of circumstances.
 These include students participating in the Realising Opportunities programme, or who meet two of the contextual data criteria.
 Differential offers will be one or two grades below Warwick’s standard offer (to a minimum of BBB).

 - Access Courses: Access to HE Diploma (QAA-recognised) including appropriate subjects with distinction grades in level 3 units.
 Candidates must meet essential subject requirements.
 Please contact the Department of Psychology before applying on +44 (0)24 765 23096 or email firstname.lastname@example.org.

 - Warwick International Foundation Programme (IFP) All students who successfully complete the Warwick IFP and apply to Warwick through UCAS will receive a guaranteed conditional offer for a related undergraduate programme (selected courses only).
 For full details of standard offers and conditions visit the IFP website.